 South Portland participates in a single-sort recycling program and encourages all residents to reduce the amount of waste you generate by recycling.
 Not only is recycling an environmentally-conscientious action, but it saves you money by saving the City money in solid waste tipping fees.
 Refer to the chart below for general recycling guidelines.
 Additional information, along with a submission form for questions about items not listed, can be found on ecomaine's website.

-**NEW!** Get the App or use the tool below
+Download the South Portland Recycles App for iPhone or Android, or use the tool below

 Use the App or interactive tool below to: